Configure Google Workspace as an identity provider for Snowflake SSO

 terraform --version

-The first file to look at is providers.tf
+The first file to examine is providers.tf

 terraform {